KarchinLab/bigmhc/README.md

 Predictions will be written to `example1.csv.prd` and `example2.csv.prd` in the data folder.
 Execution takes a few seconds.
 Compare your output with `example1.csv.cmp` and `example2.csv.cmp` respectively.

+#### Supported Alleles

+BigMHC only supports MHC-I. In order to handle different MHC naming schemes, BigMHC will perform fuzzy string matching to find the nearest MHC by name.
+For example, `HLA-A*02:01`, `A*02:01`, `HLAA0201`, and `A0201` are all considered valid and equivalent allele names.
+Additionally, synonymous substitutions and noncoding fields are handled, so `HLA-A*02:01:01` should be mapped to `HLA-A*02:01`.

+We do not validate allele names.
+BigMHC will make predictions even if given nonsense or MHC-II input, as it will find the nearest valid MHC name to the provided invalid allele name.
+The list of alleles used in our multiple sequence alignment, to which input is mapped, can be found in the [pseudosequences data file](data/pseudoseqs.csv).

 #### Required Arguments
 * `-i` or `--input` input CSV file
   * Columns are zero-indexed